Spam Fried Rice

 Serve as an easy snack, appetizer, or side dish.
 My kids love it packed up for school lunches.
 The combination of Spam and eggs also makes it a great breakfast option.

-For a light dinner, serve with a side of homemade miso soup to round out the meal.
+For a light meal, serve with homemade miso soup.

 Spam Fried Rice also makes a great potluck or game day food item, as it tastes good at room temperature.